-If you believe your claim qualifies as an urgent care claim, please contact our customer service department using the telephone number on the back of your FEP Blue Focus ID card and tell us the claim is urgent.
+If you believe your claim qualifies as an urgent care claim, please contact our customer service department using the phone number on the back of your ID card and tell us the claim is urgent.
 You may also prove that your claim is an urgent care claim by providing evidence that a physician with knowledge of your medical condition has determined that your claim involves urgent care.